solana-foundation/developer-content/docs/advanced/actions.md

 ### Rules Examples

-The following example demonstrates an exact match rule to map requests requests to `/buy` from your site's root to the exact path `/api/buy` relative to your site's root:
+The following example demonstrates an exact match rule to map requests to `/buy` from your site's root to the exact path `/api/buy` relative to your site's root: